darasiemi/data_engineering_credit_fraud_project/setup.md

 For steps on how to move the driver code to GCS, and submit the Dataproc Spark job, see [here](cloud.md)

 #### Visualization
-Looker Studio is used for the visualization.
-A blank report is created and the table in BigQuery is used to create the visualization.
-Some style adjustments were made and some filters applied.
-The visualization can be found [here](https://lookerstudio.google.com/reporting/5da912e1-8240-4d4c-a25c-d5f0b7454233)
+Looker Studio facilitates visualization for this project.
+A new report is created, utilizing the data from the BigQuery table for visualization purposes.
+To enhance clarity and relevance, certain style modifications and filters are applied to the visualization.
+You can access the finalized visualization [here](https://lookerstudio.google.com/reporting/5da912e1-8240-4d4c-a25c-d5f0b7454233)